fan2/mkdocs/docs/blog/posts/c/c-binary-representation.md

 Signed types are a bit more complicated than unsigned types.
 A C implementation has to decide about two points:

-- What happens on arithmetic overﬂow?
+- What happens on arithmetic overflow?
 - How is the sign of a signed type represented?

 Signed and unsigned types come in pairs according to their integer rank, with the notable two exceptions from table 5.1: char and bool.
 The binary representation of the signed type is constrained by the inclusion diagram that we have seen above.